Friday, April 11th, 2014, 12:50 pm

 This news has no effect on AMEX points, which continue to transfer El Al.

 At this point you should wait and see if they can get it restored somehow, but it seems likely that the best option will be to just take the 1% cash back that they are offering (sure beats the Blue Fringe CD redemption value ;)).
-Which really, really stinks considering cards like the Barclay Arrival card give 2.22% cash back on everything.
+Which really, really stinks considering cards like the Barclaycard Arrival Plus™ World Elite MasterCard® give 2.11% miles back on everything.

 There’s no longer any reason to keep using the card, that’s for sure.